storybookjs/react-native/addons/storyshots/README.md

 ### `multiSnapshotWithOptions(options)`

 Like `snapshotWithOptions`, but generate a separate snapshot file for each stories file rather than a single monolithic file (as is the convention in Jest).
 This makes it dramatically easier to review changes.
+If you'd like the benefit of separate snapshot files, but don't have custom options to pass, simply pass an empty object.

 #### integrityOptions
 This option is useful when running test with `multiSnapshotWithOptions(options)` in order to track snapshots are matching the stories. (disabled by default).